jakob-schuster/restrander-vignette/README.md

 #### Customising the configuration

-In the previous example, our output stats indicate that Restrander is identifying some artefacts in our data.
+In the previous example, our output stats indicate that Restrander is identifying artefacts in our input data.
 This setting and many others can be changed in the configuration file, which describes the full pipeline of operations Restrander will use when classifying reads.
 Opening `restrander/config/PCB109.json`, we see:

 ```json
 {